openziti/ziti-doc/docusaurus/docs/guides/index.md

 sidebar_position: 10
 ---

-This section contains operations guides.
-These guides are intended to help you with specific tasks, such as deploying a controller with Helm or as a Linux system service, backing up the controller's database, and migrating controller or router configurations.
+This section contains operational guidance for specific tasks such as deploying a controller with Helm or as a Linux system service, backing up the controller's database, and migrating controller or router configurations.

 ## Add or Request New Guides